bot-app/trading/docs/telegram-usage.md

 ## Control telegram noise

-Freqtrade provides means to control the verbosity of your telegram bot.
+Trading provides means to control the verbosity of your telegram bot.
 Each setting has the following possible values:

 * `on` - Messages will be sent, and user will be notified.